ChebanovDD/UnityWidgetsToolkit/README.md

 ## :pencil: About

-The **UnityWidgetsToolkit** package will allow you to create a user interface using widgets similar to Flutter's approach, but with a built-in data binding mechanism.
+The **UnityWidgetsToolkit** will allow you to create a user interface using widgets similar to Flutter's approach, but with a built-in data binding mechanism.

 You can use a counter sample to try out this approach of creating UI.
 The sample is just a prototype to test the idea.
 The final solution will have a slightly different workflow.